YasmeenAbdelghany19/Go-s3-file-service/README.md

-# S3 File Upload Service
+# S3 File Storage Service

-A simple Go-based file upload service that allows users to upload and download files using AWS S3 storage.
+A simple Go-based file storage service that allows users to upload and download files using AWS S3 storage.

 ## Project Structure